-The distribution of biomass in the Western, Central, and Eastern Aleutians and the southern Bering Sea shifted between each of the surveys, and most dramatically in area 541 in the 2000 survey (Figure 17.4).
+The distribution of biomass in the Western, Central, and Eastern Aleutians and the southern Bering Sea shifted between each of the surveys, most dramatically in area 541 in the 2000 survey, and recently in the

+2012 survey (Fig. 17.4).
 The 2000 Eastern Aleutian area biomass estimate (900 t) was the lowest of all surveys, contributing only 0.2% of the total 2000 Aleutian biomass and represented a 98% decline relative to the 1997 survey.
+The 2012 Eastern Aleutian biomass estimate of 33,149 t was down 91% relative the 2010 survey, and represented 12% of the total 2012 Aleutian biomass.
 The extremely low 2000 biomass estimate for the Eastern area has not been reconciled, but there are several factors that may have had a significant impact on the distribution of Atka mackerel that were discussed in Lowe et al. (2001).
-We note that the distribution of Atka mackerel in the Eastern area is generally patchier, and up until the 2004 survey, the area-specific variances for the Eastern area have always been high relative to the Central and Western areas.
-Lowe et al. (2001) suggest that a combination of several factors coupled with the typically patchier distribution of Atka mackerel in area 541 may have impacted the distribution of the fish such that they were not available at the surveyed stations at the time of the 2000 survey.